leedsrocketry/bare-metal-tutorial/README..md

 ```

 Our MCU has several GPIO peripherals (also called "banks"): A, B, C, ...
 K.
-From section 2.2.2 (Table 1) we can see that they are 1KB away from each other:
+From section 2.3 we can see that they are 1KB away from each other:
-GPIOA is at address 0x48000000, GPIOB is at 0x48000400, and so on:
+GPIOA is at address 0x40020000, GPIOB is at 0x40020400, and so on:

 ```c
 #define GPIO(bank) ((struct gpio *) (0x40020000 + 0x400 * (bank)))